William Contreras Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Giants pitching staff ranks 10th in MLB.
+- The pitching staff for the Giants has a collective 9.1 K/9, the 10th-best in MLB.

-- The Giants' 4.71 team ERA ranks 21st across all league pitching staffs.
+- The Giants have the 19th-ranked team ERA across all league pitching staffs (4.59).

-- The Giants rank 21st in baseball in home runs surrendered (42 total, 1.4 per game).
+- Giants pitchers combine to rank 20th in baseball in home runs given up (42 total, 1.3 per game).

-- Cobb gets the start for the Giants, his seventh of the season.
-He is 1-1 with a 2.43 ERA and 33 strikeouts through 33 1/3 innings pitched.
+- Stripling (0-1 with a 6.10 ERA and 19 strikeouts in 20 2/3 innings pitched) gets the start for the Giants, his fourth of the season.

-- His most recent appearance came on Sunday against the San Diego Padres, when the righty threw five innings, surrendering three earned runs while giving up seven hits.
+- His most recent appearance was on Tuesday against the Houston Astros, when the righty threw five innings, surrendering two earned runs while allowing five hits.

+- In six games this season, the 33-year-old has an ERA of 6.10, with 8.3 strikeouts per nine innings.
+Opponents are batting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.